 Kitchen, Bathroom, & Light Fixtures

-These expenses can vary based on the size of your home, how many bathrooms and kitchen implements you intend to add, and the quality and materials of your chosen fixtures.
+These expenses can vary based on the size of your home, how many bathrooms you have, and the quality and materials of your chosen fixtures.

 Painting